Ezekiel Elliott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- In his one career matchup against them, Elliott finished with 93 rushing yards against the Chiefs, 26.5 more than his over/under in Sunday's game.
+- In his one career matchup against the Chiefs, Elliott finished with 93 rushing yards, 26.5 more yards than his over/under in Sunday's game.

-- Elliott ran for a touchdown in that contest against the Chiefs.
+- Elliott ran for a touchdown in that game against the Chiefs.

-- Conceding 114.6 rushing yards per game, the Chiefs have the 18th-ranked run defense in the league.
+- The Chiefs have the NFL's 18th-ranked defense against the run, giving up 114.6 yards per game.

-- This year the Chiefs are ranked 21st in the league in rushing touchdowns conceded (10).
+- Elliott and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (10).

 Recent Performances

-- During his last three games, Elliott has rushed for 142 yards on 40 carries (47.3 ypg), with two rushing touchdowns.
+- Over his last three outings, Elliott has rushed for 142 yards (47.3 per game) on 40 carries with two touchdowns.

 Elliott's Dallas Teammates